Skip to contents

 integer \(\geq 1\).
 Specifies for all kanji the deepest level included for component matching.
 If 1, only the kanji itself is used.

-p, C, type, approx, size, lwd, density, verbose
+p, C, type, approx, size, lwd, density, verbose, minor_warnings

 Value